hdesai17/chemoproteogenomics/README.md

 `./GenerateDB.sh [sample name] [TRUE/FALSE]` or `sh GenerateDB.sh [sample name] [TRUE/FALSE]`

-The arguments are sample name (no spaces) followed by TRUE or FALSE if generating all combination of variants. \
+The arguments are sample name (no spaces) followed by TRUE or FALSE if generating all combination of variants (Default = FALSE)

 >[!WARNING]
 >Combinations of variants require R packages for parallel computing to minimize time: \
 >_doParallel_, _foreach_, _doSNOW_ \
 >Uses all cores - 2 \
->Recommended use wihtout combos
+>Recommended use without combos

 #### Outputs